 - Build a Mnesia Database more formally describes the steps introduced in the previous section, namely the Mnesia functions that define a database schema, start Mnesia, and create the required tables.

-- Mnesia System Information describes the files contained in the Mnesia database directory, database configuration data, core and table dumps, as well as the important subject of backup, fall-back, and disaster recovery principles.
+- Mnesia System Information describes the files contained in the Mnesia database directory, database configuration data, core and table dumps, as well as the functions used for backup, restore, fallback, and disaster recovery.

-- Combine Mnesia with SNMP is a short section that outlines Mnesia integrated with SNMP.
+- Combine Mnesia with SNMP is a short section that outlines the integration between Mnesia and SNMP.

 - Appendix A: Backup Callback Interface is a program listing of the default implementation of this facility.

 - Appendix B: Activity Access Callback Interface is a program outlining one possible implementation of this facility.